Based in Palo Alto, CA, Mirah Horowitz is a member of the firm’s Nonprofit Sector, with a special emphasis on Higher Education.

 Mirah has recruited Deans, Provosts, Vice-Presidents, and Presidents to universities across the country.
-Her recent search work includes recruiting the President of MIT, the Dean of Arts & Sciences at the University of Pennsylvania, the Dean of the Sanford School of Public Policy at Duke University, the Provost of the University at Buffalo (SUNY), the Vice President for Research and Graduate Studies at Michigan State University, and the Dean of the School of Law at the University of Texas, Austin.
-Her clients also include University of Texas at Arlington, Syracuse University, George Washington University, SMU, and Tulane University.
+Her recent search work includes recruiting the President of Virginia Tech, the President of Furman University, the Dean of Arts and Sciences at the University of Pennsylvania, the Provost at Worcester Polytechnic Institute, the Vice President for Research and Graduate Studies at Michigan State University, and the Dean of the School of Law at Southern Methodist University.
+Her clients also include the University of Texas at Arlington, the George Washington University, the University of Maryland, Baltimore County, Rice University and Tulane University.

-In addition to her work in higher education, Mirah has a strong track record of recruiting leaders of national non-profit institutions such as the NAACP Legal Defense Fund, the Edward M. Kennedy Institute on the Senate, the Urban Institute, and the Pennsylvania SPCA.
+In addition to her work in higher education, Mirah has a strong track record of recruiting leaders of national nonprofit institutions such as the NAACP Legal Defense Fund, the Edward M. Kennedy Institute on the Senate and the Urban Institute.

-Mirah is the Executive Director and Founder of Lucky Dog Animal Rescue, Inc. Founded in 2009, this rescue is an all-volunteer, non-profit animal rescue organization dedicated to saving the lives of homeless animals and educating the community on responsible pet ownership.
-Since that time, it has saved over 5,000 dogs.
+Mirah is the Executive Director and Founder of Lucky Dog Animal Rescue, Inc. Founded in 2009, it is an all-volunteer, non-profit animal rescue organization dedicated to saving the lives of homeless animals and educating the community on responsible pet ownership.
+Since that time, it has saved over 8,000 dogs.

 Mirah received her B.A., magna cum laude, in public policy and history from Duke University and her J.D., magna cum laude, from Duke University School of Law.